asteinarson/knemm/README.md

   * `group_price`
   * `quote_order`

 The `person` module does not need to know anything of e-commerce, it just is a table of simple person data - in our case for a customer.
-From the point of view of e-commerce, the only requirement is that has an unique **id** column and an **email** field.
+From the point of view of e-commerce, the only requirement is that has an unique **id** field, a **name** column and an **email** field.

 The `catalog_product` module in turn does not depend on the concept of persons or sales.
 In theory it could just be a simple database of products in categories.
 It doesn't "know" it is being used for sales.